 If you’re a softball player, then you need one of the best softball bats that suits your style of play, league requirements, and skill level.
 After spending plenty of hours in the batting cage with all of the bats in this review, we have come down to our final recommendations.

 If you’re a fastpitch player looking to increase your hitting distance and up your batting average, then we feel that you won’t find a better bat than the Easton 2020 Ghost.
 This bat is everything a player needs and expects from a bat.
 Lightweight, and sturdy, it feels fantastic between the palms when practicing or in competition.

 Our choice of the best slowpitch bat was not as easy.
 We love the Miken Velocit-e Ultra II, with its longer barrel and wider hitting surface.
 We found we couldn’t miss with this bat, and our distance increased by at least 20 percent on every swing.
-However, it’s not approved for use in some leagues, so- if you play in the ASA or USSSA, then we recommend you look at investing into the Dudley 2019 Lightning Legend LiFT.
+However, it’s not approved for use in some leagues, so if you play in the ASA or USSSA, then we recommend you look at investing in the Dudley 2019 Lightning Legend LiFT.